jrlanglois/jrlanglois.github.io/_posts/2026-01-21-cultivating-software.md

 # Cultivating Software: My Approach to Development

 Software isn't static.
 It's malleable, messy, and constantly changing.
 I treat it like a system to experiment with, shape, and adapt - sometimes chaotic, always deliberate.
-Concepts change, approaches change, needs change—and the code should evolve alongside them.
+Concepts change, approaches change, needs change - and the code should evolve alongside them.

-Here's how I approach building software that actually works—for both the system and the people using it.
+Here's how I approach building software that actually works - for both the system and the people using it.

 ## Explore Before You Strategize